appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### New version
 Support for `Druid` latest version `31.0.0` has been added in this release.

-Here is a sample druid YAML using version `31.0.0`,
+Here is a sample YAML file to try out the latest version.

 ```yaml
 apiVersion: kubedb.com/v1alpha2